socialfoundations/folktexts/README.md

 # Get risk score predictions out of the model
 y_scores = clf.predict_proba(dataset)

-# Optionally, can fit the threshold based on a small portion of the data
+# Optionally, you can fit the threshold based on a small portion of the data
 clf.fit(dataset[0:100])

 # ...in order to get more accurate binary predictions